HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 this Ordinance be declared invalid or unenforceable.

 Section 6 - Publication.
-Within fifteen (15) days after its passage, the City Clerk of the Ciry of Redding
+Within fifteen (15) days after its passage, the City Clerk of the City of Redding

 shall cause this Ordinance to be published in accordance with Section 36933 of the Government Code.